carriemacfarlane/carriewritesdocs/blog/2024-06-30-screenshots.md

 Wait.
 Those screenshots were really large.
 I had to scroll to get past them!
 They were distracting.
 The screenshots added value, but they needed to be smaller.

 I checked our style guide and confirmed it provided no advice about how much of a screen to include in a screenshot.
-I’d have to add advice, and I’d need to cite some research.
+I’d have to add advice, and I wanted to cite some research for people who wanted to learn more.

 ### What I’m Working On